 5. CHARGES AND PAYMENTS

 5.1 The Company shall perform any calculations necessary to compute the correct annual charges.
 Any adjustment to bring any previously invoiced estimated charges in line with the correct charges will be invoiced at the earliest opportunity.

-5.2 You shall pay to the Company the Charges for the Services.
-The Company shall be entitled to suspend performance of any of the Services in the event that you fail to pay in accordance with this clause 5.
+5.2 The Customer shall pay to the Company the Charges for the Services.
+The Company shall be entitled to suspend performance of any of the Services in the event that the Customer fails to pay in accordance with this Clause 5.

 5.3 The Company will invoice the annual Charges in advance of the month in which they are to be performed for the first time and the Customer will pay in advance of the commencement of the supply of services.